 - 1. Follow the safety guidelines listed in the Safety instructions.

-- 2. Follow the procedure listed in the Before working inside your system.
+- ${\bf 2.}\;\;$ Follow the procedure listed in the Before working inside your system.

-- 3. Remove the drive backplane cover.
+- 3. If installed, remove the air shroud.

-- 4. If installed, remove the air shroud.
+- 4. Remove the cooling fan cage assembly.

-- 5. Remove the cooling fan cage assembly.
+- 5. If installed, remove PEM.

 - 6. Remove the side wall bracket.

-- 1. Using the Phillips #1 screwdriver, remove the screws that secures the left control panel and the cable cover to the system. - 2.
-Remove the cable cover away the system. - 3.
-Disconnect the control panel cable from the connector on the system board. - 4.
-Holding the cable, slide the left control panel out of the system. - (i) NOTE: Observe the routing of the cable as you remove the right control panel from the system.
+- 1. Disconnect the control panel cable from the connector on the system board. - 2.
+Using the Phillips #1 screwdriver, remove the screws that secure the left control panel and the cable cover to the system. - a.
+Remove the cable cover away from the system. - 3.
+Holding the cable, slide the left control panel out of the system. - i NOTE: Observe the routing of the cable as you remove the left control panel from the system.